NucleiML: A machine learning framework of ground-state properties of finite nuclei for accelerated Bayesian exploration: NucleiML

 Fig.\ref{fig:confusion} presents the confusion matrix, illustrating the true and predicted labels.
 The diagonal elements of the matrix represent correctly classified instances, with larger values indicating better classification performance.
 Misclassifications are reflected in off-diagonal elements.
 The size ($\sim 150,000$) of the test data set can be obtained by adding all the instances that appear in the confusion matrix.
-As previously detailed in Table \ref{tab:class_report}, the NML classifier exhibits a strong performance for the \textit{Convergent} and \textit{Non-convergent B} classes, as also evidenced by the high values in the diagonal elements.
-It also performs reasonably well for the \textit{Non-convergent A} class.
-The relatively low occurrence of the \textit{Non-convergent C} class suggests limited training data for this category, reducing the ability of the classifier to accurately distinguish and classify it, as also indicated in Table.\ref{tab:class_report}.
-This observation underscores the necessity of maintaining four distinct classes, as increasing the number of classes reduces the likelihood of an input being misclassified as \textit{Convergent}.
-This distinction is particularly valuable in Bayesian statistical inference, where controlling the acceptance rate facilitates effective integration of the NML classifier, thereby minimizing the risk of sampling outliers.
+As previously detailed in Table \ref{tab:class_report}, the NML classifier exhibits a strong performance across the two classes, as also evidenced by the high values in the diagonal elements.
+The classifier is particularly valuable in controlling the acceptance rate, while sampling a Bayesian posterior distribution,to minimize the risk of sampling outliers in data.